-In March this year, the deadline for the UK to leave the EU was extended to 31 October 2019.
+On 28th October this year, the deadline for the UK to leave the EU was extended to 31st January 2020.
+If an agreement is entered into on or before that date, there will be a transition period until 31st December 2020 during which there will be no change to the law of the UK.
 While the overall legal consequences of Brexit are still unknown, we do know what will be implemented in the event of a no deal scenario for trade marks and designs and there are extensive terms in the withdrawal agreement accepted by the EU that set out the intended provisions to be applied if an agreement is reached.
 Deal or no deal, on leaving the EU the UK will no longer be covered by EU trade mark and design registrations and new EU applications will only cover the remaining 27 EU countries.
 However, in the event of no deal, the UK Government has passed legislation to ensure that all existing EU trade mark and design registrations continue to be protected in the UK.
 With certain issues still waiting to be resolved, we recap on our key recommendations for rights holders.

 - It is not necessary to double file for both UK and EU registrations unless there are specific reasons to do so, such as potential EU oppositions, or a need for a swift UK registration.